'PayCM' posters surface in Bengaluru, Bommai orders inquiry | Politics

 - India

-''PayCM' posters with the photo of the Karnataka Chief Minister surfaced in several parts of the city on Wednesday, following which an angry Basavaraj Bommai ordered an inquiry.
+''PayCM'' posters with the photo of the Karnataka Chief Minister surfaced in several parts of the city here on Wednesday, following which an angry Basavaraj Bommai ordered an inquiry, even as the Congress took responsibility for pasting the pamphlets.

+The posters appeared in the central region of the city resembling advertisements of digital payments company Paytm.

+Bommai's face figures in the middle of the QR code with the message ''40% accepted here''.

+Posting the 'PayCM' poster on Twitter, the Karnataka unit of Congress urged the citizens to scan the QR code and register their complaints regarding bribes and scams.

-He also dubbed it a 'pseudo campaign,' which not only maligns his image but also of Karnataka.
+The Chief Minister dubbed it a 'pseudo campaign', which not only maligned his image but also of Karnataka.

+Soon after the poster campaign came to the notice of authorities, they were removed from the walls in public places.

 ''It is a systematic conspiracy to spoil my name and also Karnataka.
 I have directed the officials concerned to book a case.
 We will get it investigated to find out the people behind it,'' Bommai told reporters here.